ELKAMINA/42_ftcontainers/README.md

  4. What are iterators_traits ?

+ 5. Creating our own container ?

+ 3 requirements :

+  - **Container interface requirements**

+  - **Allocator interface requirements :**

+    The basic interface of an allocator class consists of a set of typedefs, a pair of allocation functions, allocate() and deallocate(), and a pair of       construction/destruction members, construct() and destroy().
+The typedefs are used by a container to determine the look of pointers, references,           sizes, and differences, where a difference means a distance between two pointers

+  - **Iterator requirements**

 # Vector container

-*Vector* is **sequential container** that encapsulates dynamic sized arrays.
+*Vector* is a **sequential container** that encapsulates dynamic sized arrays.
 The data elements are stored in contiguous storage.
 Data elements are inserted at the end.
 Elements can be accessed with :
 - **iterators / reverse iterators** : objects that points to other objects
 - **classical pointers**